AlexJReid/blog/content/posts/monoblok/index.md

 The interesting part is what crosses the 5G link.
 Raw PIDs at full rate would chew through a SIM's data allowance for no good reason; most of it is redundant.
 Conditioning at the edge means the uplink only carries RPM when it moves into a new 50rpm bucket, coolant when it shifts by a degree, and over-rev alerts only when a customer is actually abusing the car.
 Everything else stays on the Pi.
 Peter's backend subscribes to `car.*.*.stable` and `car.*.*.alert` and gets a tidy, low-volume feed it can log, graph or react to without having to do its own conditioning.

-The LVC earns its keep on the backend side.
+The LVC is a life saver on the backend side.
 When Peter opens the fleet dashboard first thing, subscribing to `$LVC.car.*.*.stable` yields the last known value for every PID on every car without having to wait for the next change.
 If a logger process restarts, same deal.
 Useful if you're trying to work out the state a car was in at the moment something went wrong.

 Once the over-rev alert is sitting on a pub/sub subject rather than buried in a log file, it becomes a seam for anything else you want to hang off it.
 A small service subscribed to `car.*.rpm.alert` can push a notification to Peter's phone the moment it fires.
 Another can look up the customer against the rental record and fire off a politely-worded SMS reminding them that the car is leased, not theirs, and that the limiter exists for a reason.